 Schemes like extended visa policies for entrepreneurs, government accelerator programs (e.g. Ghadan 21), investment markets, all help to develop the startup ecosystem.

-The large amounts of investment helps to further strengthen this claim.
+The large amounts of investment help to further strengthen this claim.
 Statistics suggest during 2019 the average funding in the MENA (Middle East & North Africa) region was around $1.9 million.

 However, there is still scope for improvement and making the ecosystem more nurturing.
 The regulatory framework is not flexible and this comes in the way of entrepreneurs and startups reaching their true potential.